-also apply, such as the rules established by the MiFID Directive if the crypto-assets are financial instruments, the rules governing virtual asset service providers or other legislation.
+the rules governing virtual asset service providers5 or other legislation6.
 Via its stepwise plan, the FSMA seeks to provide assistance to this process by presenting schematically the most frequently occurring situations.

 The purpose of the stepwise plan is to offer a series of guidelines for the exercise of classifying crypto-assets.
 The FSMA focuses to this end on the basic questions and the situations which it has encountered most frequently to date.
-It does not, however, address all potential classifications.
+It does not, however, address all potential classifications7.
 The stepwise plan is not intended to replace a thorough analysis, in the light of the applicable rules, of all specific characteristics of the product or the way it is presented.
 Moreover, it is best not to rely solely on the name of a product when deciding how to classify it.
 The label does not always match the content.